CyberTea0X/bevy_world_cursor_2d/README.md

 # bevy_world_cursor_2d

+Existing bevy plugins can get cursor position in the window, but usually we need cursor world position, so i created new plugin.

 A very simple plugin for [bevy](https://bevyengine.org/) All it does is provide a cursor position resource in the 2D game world, which is automatically updated.